-When a laser resonantly couples the intermediate and the excited states of individual three-level atoms arranged in a Rydberg blockaded array, the resulting dressed states (polaritons) are isomorphic to the one of the Jaynes-Cummings model \cite{Jaynes63,Greentree13} or of the broader spin-boson model as demonstrated theoretically \cite{Keating16} and experimentally \cite{Lee17}.
-In this situation, the role of the bosonic degree of freedom is played by the number of atoms occupying the intermediate state and the spin degree of freedom is related to the presence or the absence of a Rydberg excitation in the whole system which is one at most as the atoms all lies inside a blockaded volume \cite{Keating16}.
-The whole Rydberg blockaded atomic array can be viewed as an artificial molecule with controllable energy levels whose splittings can be tuned both in magnitude and sign by adjusting the parameters of the laser driving the upper atomic transition.
-This approach enables to scale up the qudit dimension simply by adding more atoms to the system.
-Qudits encoded in the Hilbert space spanned by the dressed states are controlled by a pulse sequence of the laser or the radio frequency field coupling the atomic ground and intermediate states.
-This enables to synthesize any target state and realize arbitrary unitary operations on the qudit Hilbert space.
+The whole Rydberg-blockaded atomic array can be viewed as a multilevel Rydberg superatom with controllable energy levels whose splittings can be tuned both in magnitude and sign by adjusting the parameters of the laser driving the upper atomic transition.
+This approach enables one to scale up the qudit dimension simply by adding more atoms to the system.
+Qudits encoded in the Hilbert space spanned by the dressed states are controlled by a pulse sequence of the laser or the radio-frequency field coupling the atomic ground and intermediate states.
+This enables one to synthesize any target state and realize arbitrary unitary operations on the qudit Hilbert space.
 Exact pulse sequences can be computed \emph{ab initio} even for very complex operations and could be used as a good starting point for optimal control methods.
-Our protocol only requires global spectroscopic addressing of the whole array of Rydberg blockaded individual atoms which is a significant advantage over techniques that require site-selective addressing of the atomic array.
-This work is complementary to recent studies that propose to take advantage of the Jaynes-Cummings for applications in quantum information science \cite{Mischuck13,Keating16,Villas19} and goes beyond a previous theoretical study demonstrating the full control over the Hilbert space using optimal control techniques \cite{Keating16} or an earlier proposition for realizing arbitrary unitaries with the Jaynes-Cummings model \cite{Mischuck13}.
+Our protocol only requires global spectroscopic addressing of the whole array of Rydberg-blockaded individual atoms which is a significant advantage over techniques that require site-selective addressing of the atomic array.
+This work is complementary to recent studies that propose to take advantage of the Jaynes-Cummings model for applications in quantum information science \cite{Mischuck13,Keating16,Villas19} and goes beyond a previous theoretical study demonstrating the full control over the Hilbert space using optimal control techniques \cite{Keating16} or an earlier proposition for realizing arbitrary unitaries with the Jaynes-Cummings model \cite{Mischuck13}.